 At 460mm, the seat of the Orchard Wharfe comfort height close coupled toilet is a touch higher than most conventional toilets, which are normally somewhere between 400mm to 420mm.
 This will help Barbara as she won’t have to bend as much to sit down or get up.

 Of course, bathroom floors tend to get wet, which is why we’ve opted for tiles with a good anti-slip rating.

 Maintaining her independence is important to Barbara.
 Cleaning her bathroom is a chore but as a house-proud lady, it is a vital part of her weekly routine.
 Therefore, this bathroom has been designed with easy cleaning in mind.
 The wall hung basin keeps the floor space free with no awkward recesses.

-Check out our range of independent living bathroom products and create the perfect bathroom for your elderly relative.
+You can also check out our range of Independent Living bathroom products and create the perfect bathroom for your elderly relative.

 Enquire about a free design for your Independent Living bathroom

 If you’re looking to adapt an existing bathroom for an elderly relative or simply want help designing an Independent Living bathroom, why not contact us?